BuilderIO/mitosis/developer.md

 ## Installation

-First, you should run `npm install` in the root of the project.
+First, you should run `npm install` in the root of the project, followed by `npm run setup` to bootstrap all the dependencies across packages.

 For all packages, the below steps to develop locally are the same: